steventfan/Parser/Documentation.md

 **Note:** All instances of *char* arrays that hold strings are expected to end with the null terminating value '*\0*'.
 The parser generates *char* arrays that end with '*\0*' and expect the user to pass in *char* array parameters that also end with '*\0*'.
 Failure to follow this standard may result in unintended consequences.

 A string is parsed into individual tokens that can be accessed using the *at(unsigned int)* function which returns a *char* pointer to the array holding the string.
 If no tokens are generated or an out of range parameter is passed in, *at(unsigned int)* will return a *char* pointer to *null*.
-The *count()* function returns the number of individual tokens there are.
+The *count()* function returns the number of individual tokens generated.

 **For example:**